fogonwater/we-are-here/README.md

 This repository contains code and data for [We Are Here: An Atlas of Aotearoa](https://www.masseypress.ac.nz/books/we-are-here/).
 This is the place to look if you are curious where the data came from and how we created the various maps and charts.
 We have tried to include as much of the source code as possible.

-Although we used [QGIS](https://qgis.org/en/site/) heavily, we have not included any QGIS project files as Chris didn't really set them up with distribution in mind (aka they're a bit of a mess).
+Please note that we used [QGIS](https://qgis.org/en/site/) heavily, but we have not included any QGIS project files.
+Chris didn't really set them up with distribution in mind (aka they're a bit of a mess).

 The repository is organised into folders that correspond to the book's chapters.
 We are still adding bits and pieces to this, especially in the later chapters.
 Please bear with us for a few days as we get everything in order.